sunk0015/Grasswalker_project/guides/getting-started.md

     5. Templates, which can be created and linked to datasets to ensure that the dataset is appropriately annotated.

 ## Login
+Assuming an account has been created for you.
+You may login to Grasswalker by simply clicking Login from the right hand side dropdown menu and entering credentials.